-After six years of building apps, I’ve come to see a number of common problems that can lead to an app’s failure.
+After six years of building apps at Savvy Apps, I’ve come to see a number of common problems that can lead to an app’s failure.
 While it’s challenging to more precisely distill all the components that go into ensuring an app’s success—I needed a whole book to do that—lessons learned are often more concise and digestible.
 Here’s a a collection of some of the more typical issues that either lead to an app’s demise or reduce its ability to succeed.

 - It's a business, not an app.
 Prepare to deal with issues beyond just development.